Is encaustic toxic?

 Encaustic artists will use other materials in the studio including oil paints, pastels, inks, glues and pigments.
 It is wise to read the material safety data sheet (MSDS) for all of your materials to ensure safe handling.

 Why ventilate your encaustic studio?
+Is wearing a respirator recommended?

 R&F Handmade Paints stresses the importance of ventilation even if you aren’t experiencing any symptoms.